signalwire/signalwire-js/.changeset/hip-emus-do.md

 '@signalwire/js': minor
 ---

-Add ability to listen to `room.left` on room instances.
+Add ability to listen to `room.left` on RoomSession instances.